Soil Moisture Sensors

 SMS systems connect to conventional irrigation time clocks and check soil moisture content prior to scheduled irrigation events.
 If the SMS controller determines that soil moisture content is sufficient, the irrigation cycle is bypassed.
 This allows SMS controllers to not only bypass irrigation during rainy periods but also to minimize irrigation when plants do not require additional water.

-A properly working SMS controller does not stress plants or decrease turfgrass quality because it allows the irrigation system to apply the amount of water actually needed to meet plant water requirements.
+A properly working SMS controller does not stress plants or decrease turfgrass quality because it allows the irrigation system to apply the amount of water needed to meet plant water requirements.

 A soil moisture sensor can be used in place of a conventional rain sensor.
 Compare them to decide which is best for you?